-This is my first year “blogging” during the winter months.
-I love to play with seasonal ingredients and more importantly, themes.
-I’ve always loved baking for holidays, but more so now that I have an audience to share with.
-It’s much more fun than baking just for yourself.
-So I created these cute little heart shaped thumbprint cookies.
-They’re a slightly sweet buttery shortbread cookie filled with a tart raspberry jam.
+These paleo and vegan shortbread cookies are a slightly sweet buttery shortbread cookie made with only 4 ingredients and filled with an easy tart raspberry jam.
 They’re little bites of heaven that pair perfectly with a cuppa tea or morning coffee.
 If you are looking for a gut healthy dessert that is also paleo and vegan, these little cookies are the perfect fix!
-And as always, I work within guidelines so they are safe for a low fodmap diet.

-They are just a few simple whole ingredients.
-Made with almond flour, lightly sweetened with unrefined powdered sugar (I prefer coconut sugar), and vegan butter.
+Vegan thumbprint cookies are made with just a few simple whole ingredients.
+Almond flour, lightly sweetened with unrefined powdered sugar (I prefer coconut sugar), and vegan butter.
 Filled with a homemade raspberry jam that can be made in 5 minutes!
 They’re safe for most diets but good news -- still tasty and delicious!

 Are these raspberry shortbread thumbprint cookies easy to make?

-So easy to make, easy level baking.
+SO EASY to make, easy level baking.
 No chilling the dough and one bowl.
-It’s an easy dough to work with, so rolling and cutting is painless.
-No sticky mess.
+It’s an easy dough to work with, so rolling and cutting is not a challenge.
 If you do not want to cut out the cookies with a cookie press, you can simply roll them into small balls and push your finger in the center to create an indentation for the jam.
 They bake in 10 minutes.

 They keep well on the counter on a covered plate or dish for 2 days, then transfer to the refrigerator or freezer.
 I find they keep their crunch better when cold.
 I like to eat mine frozen.
-They can be kept in the fridge for up to 7 days and freezer for 3+ months.
+They can be kept in the fridge for up to 7 days and freezer for 3+ months in an airtight container.